hashicorp/terraform-google-consul/examples/consul-image/README.md

 }
 ```

-Get the version tag from the Consul [releases page](https://releases.hashicorp.com/consul/).
+Get the version tag for this module from the [releases page](https://github.com/hashicorp/terraform-google-consul/releases) on Github.
 You should replace `<MODULE_VERSION>` in the code above with the version tag of the module that you want to use.
 For production usage, you should always use a fixed, known version of this module, downloaded from the official Git repo.
 If you're just experimenting with the module, it's OK to use a local checkout of the module, uploaded from your own computer.